glotzerlab/signac-flow/doc/cluster_submission.rst

                   np=24,                              # foo requires 24 cores
                 )

-If you are using MPI for parallelization, you may need to prefix your command:
+If you are using MPI for parallelization, you may need to prefix your command accordingly:

 .. code-block:: python